top of page

 Linda Davis, PhD

-Over 2o years experience in several senior executive positions globally leading biorefinery business departments.
-PhD Degree in Microbiology specialising in producing ethanol from novel technologies.
+Dr Linda has over 20 years experience in several senior executive positions globally leading biorefinery business departments.
+She has a PhD Degree in Microbiology specialising in producing ethanol from novel technologies.

 Christine Mutoni, PhD